-Electrical current is 230 volts, 50Hz.
+Electrical current is 220 volts, 50Hz.
 Round two-pin plugs are standard (Plug types C and F).

 The official language of Iran is Persian, also known as Farsi.
 English is mostly spoken and understood by businessmen.

-Yellow fever certificates are required by those arriving from an infected country in Africa or the Americas.
-Tap water should not be drunk, including ice in drinks, and food precautions should be taken.
-Healthcare in the cities of Iran is good, but is generally insufficient in rural areas.
-Travellers are advised to have full medical insurance and to consult with their medical practitioner prior to travel.
+Yellow fever certificates are required for those arriving from an infected country in Africa or the Americas.
+Do not drink tap water, including ice in drinks, and food precautions should be taken.
+Healthcare in the cities of Iran is good, but insufficient in rural areas.
+Travellers are advised to have full travel insurance and to consult with their medical practitioner prior to travel.

-Exchanging business cards is normally restricted to senior business figures and it is advisable to have, in Farsi, a translation of details on the alternate side.
+Exchanging business cards is normally restricted to senior business figures and it is advisable to have a Farsi translation of details on the alternate side.
 Appointments should be made and punctuality is expected for business meetings, but visitors may be kept waiting by local businesspersons or government officials.
 Dress is formal and conservative and though Iranians do not wear ties, it is not negative for foreigners to do so.
 Women should dress modestly and cover their hair.

 Duty free allowances for visitors to Iran include 200 cigarettes (or the equivalent in tobacco products) and a reasonable amount of perfume/cologne for personal use.
 Alcohol is prohibited.
 All cameras and currency should be declared upon arrival.
 Medication should be in its original packaging with a signed letter from your doctor explaning your condition and the need for said medication.